-Ann O’Rourke has a science background (college, labs) plus has been a writer and publisher since 1992.
-I have been a self-employed real estate appraiser since 1986 and have given presentations around the U.S. and Canada about appraisal business issues.
-I have two appraisal newsletters and have written for many appraisal publications.
+Ann O’Rourke has a science background (college, labs) plus has been a writer and publisher since 1992, a self-employed real estate appraiser since 1986.
+I have two appraisal newsletters, where I started writing about Covid in February 2000.

-My first job after college in 1986 was in a toxicology lab.
+My first job after college (studied biology and chemistry) in 1966 was in a toxicology lab.
 I worked in other labs plus worked for 5 years at a biotech company.

 I want to provide a reliable source in the blog to help everyone understand what is happening with Covid-19.
 Every day I spend 2-4 hours learning about Covid, including reading original research studies.
 I am a writer, not a journalist, and often give my opinion.
 Both my business and science writing is based on my related education and experience.

 Podcasts are often the most informative.
 I have done a lot of writing and speaking over the past 30+ years.
-When I am speaking I always let the audience know that what some of I say today will not be in my writings.
-I speak informally, with some opinions, ideas and personal experiences.
+When I am speaking, I always let the audience know that what I say today I will not be in my writings.
+I speak informally, with some opinions, ideas, and personal experiences.

 I only use information from sources I trust.
 I have used most of them for many years.
 Whenever possible I read the original scientific research.
 Sometimes people tell me about something they heard or read that is misinformation.
 That is one of the reasons I started this blog: to let readers know what is really happening now.

 I am “called” to do it and must write it.
 I started writing about Covid issues for appraisers in February 2020.
 They go inside homes and apartments, which is very risky.
 Like other essential workers, if they don’t work, they don’t make any money.
 I quit doing appraisals in February as I made enough income from my newsletter and Social Security income.
 I wanted to give my Covid science information to everyone.